kameelan/kameelan.github.io/reddit_survivor/README.md

 I performed a Mann Whitney test to determine if winners had a different amount of votes than losers.

-*Easter Egg*: As an easter egg, I used the color palette for season 31.
+*Easter Egg*: I used the color palette for season 31.

 I decided to build a R Shiny dashboard to share my findings with the r/survivor community.
 THE DASHBAORD CONTAINS SPOILERS!